 In some settings, a hybrid alarm system is beneficial.
 It combines the hardwired zone features of a conventional fire alarm system with the addressable loops of the addressable fire alarm systems into a single panel.
 This combination of technology can meet the needs of the building better than either the addressable or the conventional alarm systems.

-The inspection, testing and maintenance requirements of fire alarms systems, including their initiating devices and notification appliances is found in Chapter 14 of the National Fire Protection Association’s Code NFPA 72.
-The purpose for these inspection, testing, and maintenance requirements is to ensure that the fire alarm system is operating properly in accordance with the design requirements.
+The inspection, testing and maintenance requirements of fire alarms systems is found in Chapter 14 of the National Fire Protection Association’s Code NFPA 72.
+The purpose for these requirements is to ensure that the fire alarm system is operating properly in accordance with the design requirements.

 Visual inspections of fire alarm components are to be performed weekly, monthly, semi-annually, and/or annually in accordance with the schedules in table 14.3.1 of NFPA 72.
 These schedules can change depending on the local jurisdiction and the authority having jurisdiction (AHJ).
 Some of the most common visual inspections can include:

 The proper testing of the fire alarm components when compared to visual inspections are scheduled to be performed less frequently.
 There are a few components that require semi-annual testing, but most of the components require testing annually according to table 184.108.40.206 of NFPA 72.
 Similar to the inspections, the testing schedule can change per the discretion of the local AHJ (Authorities Having Jurisdiction.
 The test and inspection of the fire alarm components can include: